sroussey/ellmers/docs/04_system_composition.md

 ## Retrieval

-Based on the query, we want to gather documents to analyze, filter, and rank.
+Based on the query, we want to gather documents to analyze, filter, and re-rank.

 ### Vector Similarity Search